Everything You Need to Know About the Slant Board

 Don't have a slant board yet?
 We’re breaking down the hows and whys below so you can be fully equipped before trying it yourself.

 The magic of the slant board is its ability to use just your foot positioning to amplify your entire workout.
-Simply changing the angle of the foot helps target different muscles throughout the entire body.
+Simply changing the angle of the foot helps target different muscles throughout the body.
 Think of how your feet and glutes feel when walking on a flat surface versus when walking on an incline.
 The same idea applies to the slant board.
-Plus, the angle on the slant places the most emphasis on the glutes instead of loading to weight into the thigh—thus, leading to lean, long legs without any inflammation.
+Plus, the angle on the slant places the most emphasis on the glutes instead of loading to weight into the thigh.

 Aside from offering deeper muscle activation and responsiveness, working on the slant board helps improve your balance and stability more than any other piece of equipment.
 When on the board, you’re forcing your body to maintain proper form and posture within a confined area, so balancing during leg lifts and other movements is key.
 There’s a strong mind-body connection that happens on the slant board—not only during each repetition but in maintaining the stability needed to be elevated for extended periods of time.
 Each time you work on the slant board, you’ll gain better balance that you’ll take when walking around outside, too.

 What feels different working out on a slant board?

 This may sound like a no-brainer, but the elevation and angle is something that may require some getting used to.
 P.volve movements may already be a new concept for some; doing them on an angled step is even more challenging.
 And though it’s more of an advanced piece of equipment, your muscles will recognize the angle after a couple times use and they’ll get stronger to adjust as necessary.